A draft opening chapter of my WIP novel set in a Viking inspired sci-fi fantasy world

 Loyfti dipped away from them, his lamps winking brightly and his engine sparking flame.
 The sun glinted off his rich green body, the v-shaped hull cutting through the clouds in a way that reminded Eledy of a smaller version of the longships her ancestors arrived upon when they discovered the continent on a raid.
 Outlined with silver, the stranger's bow and cockpit capsule resembled the dragons pictured in illuminated manuscripts.
-The silver wings, filigree metal feathers spread out in spokes, added to the impression.
-Curiosity tickling her, her gaze followed the handsome Sky Skiff.
-He bore the helm of Ardenland on his bow, but she had not seen him before.
+The silver wings, filigree metal feathers spread out in spokes, added to this impression.
+Curiosity tickled her.
+Loyfti’s Sky Skiff form bore the helm of Ardenland on his bow, but she had not seen him before.

 "I told you that having a badly fitted thaw liquid spray comes in useful in a multitude of ways, Dougie," Loyfti announced as the magical beams from his communication system intersected with Gerstermini’s flight-com.
 The Sky Skiffs had a communication system that worked via magic that allowed them to broadcast their conversation to each other.
-Eledy guessed that Loyfti wasn’t bothered about her listening in as he chatted to his friend, or else he would have made the conversation beams private.
+Eledy guessed that Loyfti wasn’t bothered about her listening in, or else he would have made the conversation beams private.

 Eledy waved to Dougie as he overtook them with care in his Sky Skiff form the colours of ocean waves; blue with the white roof marking out all the noble Sky Skiffs of Ardenland.
 Though she could not see him wave back, encased as he was in his bow capsule, she knew he would have seen her through the eye portals in the front of the bow and would appreciate her thankful gesture.

-The two Sky Skiffs darted away in pursuit of one hag who remained in pursuit, their banter over the flight-com fading from hearing.
+The two Sky Skiffs darted away in pursuit of the final hag, their banter over the flight-com fading.
 It would not be long before the hag got caught; already the shaft of the broomstick was curled about with black smoke from a hit from one of Loyfti's guns.

 “Who’s Loyfti?
 Why haven’t I met him before?"
 Eledy asked.

-The Bowmaiden whispered, "Loyfti's your father's spy; a Forest Goblin sorcerer stolen from Vandafar.
-He's a dangerous boy and your parents can't trust him.
+The Bowmaiden whispered, "Loyfti's your father's spy — the stolen son of the Forest Goblin king.
+He's dangerous and your parents can't trust him.
 I suppose they’d rather keep you safe.
 A wise decision," Ylva confided, curling her lips in disdain.

-Eledy guessed Ylva did not like Loyfti.
+Gerstermini's voice came over the flight-com.
 "Well, I at least am grateful to him.
-You are right, however, that it would be wise to keep him at a distance, even if he did just down a fellow Neblung for my sake,” Gerstermini's voice came over the flight-com.
+You are right, however, that it would be wise to keep him at a distance, even if he did just down a fellow Neblung for my sake.”

 Eledy turned to to Ylva.
-“I thought you said he was son of the Forest Goblin king?”
+“I thought you said he was son of the Forest Goblin king, not a Neblung?”

-Ylva drew in her lips as she navigated Gerstermini around one of the spires of rock marking the edge of the Rybelheim caldera, each moment flying lower in preparation for landing.
+Ylva drew in her lips as she navigated Gerstermini around one of the spires of rock marking the edge of the Rybelheim caldera, flying her Sky Skiff lower in preparation for landing.
 “His mother was Belladonna, only daughter of Geddak.”

 Ylva navigated down the flyway leading towards Rybelheim.
 The mirror-like towers of the Sky Skiff workshop loomed closer, announcing the end of life as Eledy knew it.